 It will keep out the debris that would otherwise clog your filter, so your equipment won’t have to deal with it in the first place.
 This will reduce the amount of junk that your filter has to remove from the pool.

 Small stones and twigs can become lodged in the filter, which makes it have to work harder.
-When the filter has to work harder, the pump has to work harder.
+When the filtration system has to work harder, the pump has to work harder.
 Backwashing helps to dislodge the caught debris and send it down the drain.

-This keeps your filter clean longer and helps to extend its life.
+This keeps your sand pool filter clean longer and helps to extend its life as well as ensuring you have clean water.

-Backwashing is not a difficult job that just involves switching the pump on and off at various times when you change the settings on the multiport valve.
-To backwash your pool, follow these steps:
+Backwashing a pool is not a difficult job and it is basically the same procedure for a sand filter or to backwash a DE (diatomaceous earth) filter.
+It simply involves switching the pump on and off at various times when you change the settings on the multiport filter valve.
+To backwash a filter, follow these steps:

 - Set the multiport valve to “backwash”